Frequently Asked Questions

 What is Kiln?

 Kiln is open-source infrastructure that lets AI agents design new objects, discover existing models, and autonomously slice, print, and monitor 3D printers.
-It exposes 456+ tools through the Model Context Protocol (MCP), so any compatible AI agent — like Claude, GPT, or a custom agent — can run full print workflows with safety guardrails built in.
+It exposes 797 MCP capabilities (Model Context Protocol), so any compatible AI agent can run full print workflows with safety guardrails built in.
 Describe what you want or upload a sketch, and Kiln handles everything from generation to the finished print.
 Think of it as the intelligence layer between an idea and a physical object.

 How is Kiln different from just using OctoPrint or Moonraker?

 OctoPrint and Moonraker are great printer management interfaces built for humans.
-Kiln sits on top of them (and Bambu Lab, Elegoo, and Prusa Link) to provide a unified, AI-friendly interface.
-It adds safety guardrails, a job queue, fleet management, slicing integration, and a standardized protocol — things you need when an autonomous agent is in the loop, not a person clicking buttons.
+Kiln sits on top of them and brand-specific paths like Creality, Bambu Lab, Elegoo, and Prusa Link to provide a unified, AI-friendly interface.
+It adds safety guardrails, job queues, slicing integration, and a standardized protocol — things you need when an autonomous agent is in the loop, not a person clicking buttons.
+Multi-printer fleet workflows are Business and Enterprise features.

 How is Kiln different from decentralized manufacturing networks/providers?